pranjalsharma14/PromptForge-AI-Prompt-Optimization-System/output-test-2.md

 You’ve probably tried ChatGPT or another AI tool… typed something in… and thought, *“Why isn’t this giving me what I want?”*

-That’s where prompt engineering comes in.
+That’s where prompt engineering comes in..

 This course is designed to help complete beginners **learn prompt engineering for beginners**, understand how generative AI works, and confidently use AI tools in real life — without needing a technical background.